CommonCrayon/BotCrayon/README.md

 TO USE:
 Create your own:
 1 - bot_token.txt = Insert your bot token here.
-2 - log_channel = Here your bot will log interactions with users.
+2 - log_channel.txt = Insert the channel id where you want the Bot to log.
+3 - steamkey.txt = Insert your Steam API key here.

 Have Fun!